cakoch10/Interpolation-Methods/README.md

 ##Java packages and files

+Note that some programs will have two forms in which one form of the program will have the word "general" in its name.
+This occured because some programs were modified to read a more general set of files in which information is contained in the filenames themselves.
+Refer the the class summaries for more specific information.

 ### `cubic`
 This package includes files related to cubic spline interpolation.
 It uses the [math library](http://commons.apache.org/proper/commons-math/) of [Apache Commons](http://commons.apache.org/) and implement a [natural cubic spline interpolator](http://www.math.drexel.edu/~tolya/cubicspline.pdf).

 * `CubicErrorTraj.java`
   * **Summary**: Reads orignal trajectory files and cubic interpolated trajectories (located in the `Cubic_Traj` folder).
 Each pair of files (the actual trajectory and the corresponding interpolated trajectory) is compared using the `error` class.
 The error (in kilometers), error squared (kilometers squared), and distance (km) for each trajectory is stored in an array.
 These values are then written to a `.plt` file (specifically the `CubicErrorTraj.plt` file located in the `Error_Analysis` folder.
 Note that the distance returned is the total distance of the trajectory (rather than the distance of the interpolated gap).
   * **Imports**: `error.java` and `writeToFile.java`; both are from the `main` package.
+* `CubicErrorTrajGeneral.java`
+  * **Summary**: Reads original trajectory files from the folder `OriginalTrajectories` and the interpolated trajectories from the folder `Cubic_Traj`.
+It calculates the cumulative error (km), error squared (km squared), and distance (of the entire original trajectory, km) for each original trajectory and the corresponding interpolated trajectory.
+Note that the file assumes the length of the interpolated gap is included in the filename after the first 15 characters.
+It's also important that the length is followed by an underscore character and at least 15 more characters (including the filename extension but excluding the aforementioned underscore).
+An example of a filename that would work is `20070921120306_50_13450_Cubic_Traj.plt` where 50 is the length of the gap.
 * `CubicErrorTS.java`
   * **Summary**: Performs the same task as `CubicErrorTraj.java` except it uses `tsError.java` to calculate the error between two time series.
 Reads actual time series files from the folder `Original_TS` and reads the interpolated time series from the folder `Cubic_TS`.
 The final results for each file are written to the file `CubicTS.plt` in the `Error_Analysis` folder.
   * **Imports**: `tsError.java` and `writeToFile.java`; both from the `main` package.